 Quite simply, a rollover accident is one that involves a vehicle being tipped onto its side or rolled onto its roof.

-Here at the Law Offices of Prosper Shaked, we have been involved in numerous cases involving rollover accidents – so we’re well placed to explain why these accidents occur, what can happen to the people involved, and what legal options you have if you or a loved one has been involved in a rollover accident.
+Here at Prosper Shaked Accident Injury Attorneys PA, we have been involved in numerous cases involving rollover accidents – so we’re well placed to explain why these accidents occur, what can happen to the people involved, and what legal options you have if you or a loved one has been involved in a rollover accident.

 Why do passenger vehicles rollover?